Combination of Immune Checkpoint Therapy with Immune Stimulating Agents

 Adjuvants can stimulate the immune system by enhancing antigen presentation and promoting the generation of anti-tumor immune responses.
 Combining these approaches with immune checkpoint therapy aims to improve the recognition of tumor-specific antigens by T cells and enhance the anti-cancer immune response.

-Adjuvants activate various immunological innate receptors.
-(Apostólico, et al., 2016)Figure 1 Adjuvants activate various immunological innate receptors.1
+A schematic diagram of the immunological innate receptors.
+(Apostolico, 2016)Figure 1 Adjuvants activate various immunological innate receptors.1,2

 • Oncolytic viruses